Acupressure Points for Sinus Relief of Congestion

 The Collar Bone Pressure Point

 Place your middle finger in the hollow part below the collarbone, above the upper breastbone.
-Apply pressure at this point for 5 minutes, as it helps prevent sinus infections and boosts the immune system.
+Apply pressure at this point for 5 minutes.
+This helps prevent sinus infections and boosts the immune system.

 The Third Eye Point: